-- Now and then, extract fluid from the master cylinder reservoir to prevent overflow. - Tighten the bleeder screw and remove the bleeding syringe with the hose. - Correct the fluid level of the hydraulic clutch.
+- Now inject the liquid into the system until it emerges from drill hole 6 of the master cylinder without bubbles. - Now and then, extract fluid from the master cylinder reservoir to prevent overflow. - Tighten the bleeder screw and remove the bleeding syringe with the hose. - Correct the fluid level of the hydraulic clutch.
+Guideline